CHESAPEAKE NATIONAL RECREATION AREA FAQ'S

 Q: What sorts of planning will have to take place before the CNRA becomes a reality?

 A: Extensive studies and outreach are legally mandated as part of the well-established NPS planning process.
 The planning and management of each NPS unit is unique and a General Management Plan typically takes between one to three years to develop.
-The CNRA legislation specifically states that management plan will be created within 3 years of funds being made available for the preparation and management of the CNRA.
+The CNRA legislation specifically states that management plan will be created within three years of funds being made available for the preparation and management of the CNRA.
 Aspects of this process that will be particularly important for the CNRA include transportation plans, natural resource management plans, park maintenance plans, visitor use plans, and more.
-In addition, the legislative text specifically requires NPS to “conduct transportation planning [...] with respect to the initial sites depicted on the Map, to minimize traffic burden on the surrounding community."
+In addition, the legislative text specifically directs NPS to engage in transportation planning to “minimize park-related traffic impacts of the National Recreation Area on nearby communities."
 The goal of this planning portfolio is to create site-specific resource and visitor use management plans that will be a logical, trackable guide for future park management actions.
 Thus, the CNRA will be designed and implemented around what makes sense for both its sites and the people who live nearby or visit them.

 Q: How will the CNRA impact traffic?